Kenneth-Wong/MMSceneGraph/docs/DATA_INFO.md

 ## Dataset Information
-This document is for recording the information of data under ./data/.
+This document is for recording the information of data under `data/`.
+You can create the symlinks whose names are the following datasets under the `data/`.

 ### coco
 This is a MSCOCO (coco17) dataset mainly for object detection bechmark.
+You can follow the official guidance from MSCOCO to prepare the dataset.

 ### caption\_coco
 This is a MSCOCO dataset for image captioning.